altoplano/Colorado_Top_Bar_v.2.0/README.md

 *info@opensourcebeehives.net*

-# Top Bar 2.0 Introduction
+# Colorado Top Bar 2.0 Introduction

-The Open Source Top Bar 2.0 is designed to be produced using a CNC router.
+The Open Source Colorado Top Bar 2.0 is designed to be produced using a CNC router.
 It can be made from a single sheet of plywood.
 This is a pre-beta version, because it does not include frames for the honeycombs, and we are convinced that the locking mechanism needs to be modified to a wedged mortise and tenon joint design.

 By October 5th, 2013, we will see a beta release version that will enter user testing.